 Clientelling in a nutshell

-Even if the word is new, the basic and fundamental goal is well known: “Get to know your customers well enough to give them a personalized service and build a relationship to them”.
+Even if the word is new, the basic and fundamental goal is well known: “Get to know your customers well enough to give them a personalised service and build a relationship to them”.

 Solutions to clientelling